 As a result of the acquisition of Evercore LP limited partnership units since the IPO, certain SMDs became entitled to payments under the tax receivable agreement.
-The following table shows the amount paid to our executive officers pursuant to the tax receivable agreement during 2013:
+The following table shows the amount paid to our executive officers pursuant to the tax receivable agreement during 2014:

-Name ments During 2013
+Name x Receivable nts During 2014

-Roger C. Altman \$ 1,094,878
+Roger C. Altman \$ 1,236,161

-Adam B. Frankel \$ 46,760
+Adam B. Frankel \$ 49,383

-Pedro Aspe \$ 128,165
+Pedro Aspe \$ 161,211

-Registration Rights Agreement
+Registration Rights Agreements

-We have entered into a registration rights agreement pursuant to which we may be required to register the sale of shares of our Class A common stock held by certain current and former SMDs, including Messrs.
-Altman, Aspe and Frankel, upon exchange of limited partnership units of Evercore LP held by such SMDs.
-Under the registration rights agreement, such SMDs have the right to request us to register the sale of their shares of Class A common stock and may require us to make available shelf registration statements permitting sales of shares into the market from time to time over an extended period.
-In addition, such SMDs will have the ability to exercise certain piggyback registration rights in connection with registered offerings requested by other SMDs or initiated by us.
+In connection with the IPO, we have entered into a registration rights agreement with certain of our current and former SMDs who were partners prior to the IPO, pursuant to which we may be required to register the resale of shares of our Class A common stock held by certain current and former SMDs, including Messrs.
+Altman, Aspe and Frankel, upon exchange of certain limited partnership units of Evercore LP held by such SMDs.
+The holders of these registration rights may require us to register the sale of their shares of Class A common stock and to make available shelf registration statements permitting sales of shares into the market from time to time over an extended period.
+In addition, such registrations rights agreements provide for certain piggyback registration rights in connection with registered offerings of our common stock.